Night46/toRLior/README.md

 ## Overview

 `toRLior` is a colleciton of python classes that can be used to cerate a SOCKS5 based connection to TOR and its client ControlPort.
-It`s built with python 2.7 and requires only `SocksiPy` installations besides a `TOR` client.
+It's built with python 2.7 and requires only `SocksiPy` installations besides a `TOR` client.

 ## Prerequisites